shafu0x/easy-model-zoo/README.md

 # Pretrained-Model-Zoo

+We don't discriminate against PyTorch, Tensorflow or anyone else ;) This is a home for evey easy runnable model.

 Are you also frustrated by the installation process of different models?
 You are tired of Docker and C extensions failing while compiling.
 You just want to try out a new model?
 [I agree!](https://towardsdatascience.com/running-deep-learning-models-is-complicated-and-here-is-why-35a4e325486c) You just found the right place!

 The only **requirement** of theses models is that they are pip installable.